Migrate an Oracle E-Business Suite Environment from On Premises: Reduced Downtime Lift and Shift

 1. Ensure the IPs entered for the target application and database tiers are within the application tier and database tier subset CIDR respectively, and that these IPs are not already assigned to instances.

-Create a Standby Environment for Oracle Cloud Infrastructure from an On-Premises Environment
+Create a Standby Environment on Compute for Oracle Cloud Infrastructure from an On-Premises Environment

 Important: Before configuring a standby environment, ensure that there is an ingress rule defined in the Oracle E-Business Suite Cloud Manager LBaaS security list that allows connectivity from the on-premises Oracle E-Business Suite application tier node IP address.
 Otherwise, validation will not occur.